-(Mark One) \boxtimes ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For t the fiscal year ended Deco ember 31, 2020 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transi tion period from to Commission file number :: 0-20852 RALIFE CORP name of registrant as speci (LAuct name of registrant as speed ned in its charter) (S Delaware tate or other jurisdiction of incorpora ntion of organization) 16-1387013 (I.R.S.
-Employer Identification No.) 2 2000 Technology Parkway Newark (Address of principal executive of (315) 332-7100 gistrant's telephone number, including area code:) Securities registered pursuant to Sec tion 12(b) of the Act: Comn non Stock, \$0.10 par value per share (Title of each class) ULBI (Trading Symbol) NASDAQ (Name of each exchange on which registered) Securities reg gistered pursuant to Section n 12(g) of the Act: None Indicat Yes □ - ant is a well-known season ed issuer, as defined in Rule 405 of the Securities Act Indicat Yes □ - not required to file reports J pursuant to Section 13 or Section 15(d) of the Act.
-Securit ties Exchange Act of 1934 during the e preceding 12 months (or rts required to be filed by Section 13 or $15(d)$ of the for such shorter period that the registrant was required nts for the past 90 days.
-Yes \square No \square submit ion S-T (§232.405 of this tronically every Interactive Data file required to be chapter) during the preceding 12 months (or for such es ☑ No □

-Large accelerated filer □ Accelerated filer ⊠ Non-accelerated filer □ Smaller reporting company ⊠ Emerging growth company □ heck mark if the registrant has elected not to use the extended transition period tial accounting standards provided pursuant to Section 13(a) of the Exchange • t has filed a report on and attestation to its management's assessment of the noial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C. irm that prepared or issued its audit report. ✓ Indicate by check mark whether the registran t is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes□ filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+(Mark One)

+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended December 31, 2021

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from \\\\\\ to \\\\\

+Commission file number: 0-20852

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation of organization)

+(I.R.S.
+Employer Identification No.)

+2000 Technology Parkway Newark, New York 14513 (Address of principal executive offices) (Zip Code) (Reg

+(315) 332-7100 (Registrant's telephone number, including area code:)

+Securities registered pursuant to Section 12(b) of the Act:

+Common Stock, \$0.10 par value per

+share (Title of each class) ULBI (Trading Symbol) NASDAQ (Name of each exchange on which registered)

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark whether the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes $\Box$ No $\blacksquare$

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes $\Box$ No $\boxtimes$

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data file required to be submitted pursuant to Rule 405 of Regulation S-T ( $\S232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\square$ No $\square$

 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.